 Since overactivity on part of either Ida or Pingala nadis comes with its own set of problems, you are best advised to perform specific pranayama for correcting these imbalances.
-The Chandra Bhedi Pranayama is used in cases of overactive Ida and Surya Bheda Pranayama for overactive Pingala.
+The Chandra Bhedi Pranayama is used in case of overactive Pingala and Surya Bheda Pranayama for overactive Ida.
 Practicing it daily, under the guidance of an expert/yoga guru, for some months can rid you of several problems that can arise due to prolonged dominance of nadis.

 Anuloma Viloma is another important pranayama that is a must for keeping the Ida and Pingala balanced.
 Easy to practice and if done as a daily habit, this pranayama can help in balancing the prana imbalance.
 Needless to say, always take the guidance of a a yoga guru for practicing Anuloma Viloma.

 Writer’s note: I have tried to keep the information basic as I firmly believe one needs expert guidance to understand the depth of these yogic practices.
 Please consult a yoga guru near you.